 Maurer says his biggest challenge is creating a classroom culture.
 "No classes can teach you exactly how to do that because you have to create a culture with the personalities in your room," he says.
 "Another challenge is once you have a culture, how do you maintain it and keep kids accountable for the rules and expectations you have agreed upon?"

-The academy is aimed at first- and second-year teachers, but also is open to experienced teachers who want to learn new strategies.
-The first year of the three-year academy -- which meets eight times a year -- focuses on classroom management.
+The network is aimed at first- and second-year teachers, but also is open to experienced teachers who want to learn new strategies.
+The first year of the network -- which meets eight times a year -- focuses on classroom management.
 That's the area new teachers say is their biggest problem and want to learn about the most.

-The academy also encourages the use of more inviting ways to teach, such as project-based learning that encourages more than one learning style, Steinman says.
+The New Teacher Network also encourages the use of more inviting ways to teach, such as project-based learning that encourages more than one learning style, Steinman says.

 He gives the example of a math class: A teacher asks for the answer, student raises his or her hand and recites the answer -- a memorizing way of learning.
 But that style of learning, without any explanation of how the answer was arrived at, doesn't help the student who doesn't know the answer, Steinman explains, since the process of coming to the answer is not explained.

 "There are multiple ways students can solve a problem," Steinman says.
 "We want to dive into those ways.
 If they just did memorizing, that is not going to help them work.
 They need visible thinking."